 - You’ll need a Canadian address and may need to appoint a Canadian agent.

-Mistakes to Avoid When You Incorporate Business in Canada
+Mistakes to Avoid When You Incorporate a Business in Canada

 - Choosing the wrong jurisdiction (provincial vs. federal)